Sangmanee Sor Tienpo: ONE Championship

 On September 16, 2019, Sangmanee signed a multi-fight contract with the Singapore-based organization ONE Championship to compete in the all-striking ONE Super Series format.

 Sangmanee made his ONE debut on November 8, 2019, at ONE Championship: Masters of Fate.
 His opponent at the event was Azize Hlali, whom he went on to defeat by unanimous decision.

 Sangmanee returned to fighting in Bangkok with ONE Championship for the first time at ONE Championship: A New Tomorrow January 10, 2020.
 In his first fight in Thailand since signing with ONE, Sangmanee defeated Kenta Yamada by unanimous decision, dominating the fight with a high volume of left kicks.

 Sangmanee faced Kulabdam Sor.Jor.Piek-U-Thai in the semi-finals of the ONE Bantamweight Muay Thai Tournament at ONE Championship: No Surrender 3.
 He lost by first-round knockout.

 Sangmanee faced Zhang Chenglong at ONE 161 on September 29, 2022.
 He won the close bout via split decision.

 Sangmanee faced Kulabdam Sor.Jor.Piek-U-Thai in a rematch on January 27, 2023, at ONE Lumpinee 2.
 He lost the fight via unanimous decision.

+RWS Championship

+In 2025, Sangmanee won the 135lb title with RWS.
+Giving him his fifth recognised title.
+Upon, winning the title he challenged the 130lb champion to a superfight at 130lb, with the goal of becoming a concurrent dual champion.

+Negotiations, saw the superfight take place, however at 135lb, with Sangmanee’s championship on the line.

+On 31 May 2025, a RWS Superfight took place.
+Sangmanee was victorious and retained his title via split decision (46-48, 48-47; & 48-47).